natrine/number-lines/README.md

 the filename

 ### what YOU can change, but don't have to, to use this program:
-the dataStripping command and the dataOriginal command
+the dataStrip command and the dataOriginal command

 if you want to make this program better, make a fork of this then change whatever you want Lol.